pdm-project/pdm-venv/README.md

 When `pdm-venv` is enabled, Python interpreters associated with the venvs will also show in the interpreter list of `pdm use` or `pdm init` command.

+Additionally, if `pdm` detects it is inside an active virtualenv by examining `VIRTUAL_ENV` env var, it will reuse that virtualenv for later actions.

 ### Virtualenv auto creation

 If no Python interpreter is selected for the project, `pdm-venv` will take charge to create on for you and select the venv interpreter automatically, just like